LightSys/midwife-emr-ansible/build_odroid/README.md

 ## TODO in no particular order mostly:

-- Migrate autossh to kbsymanz5 instead of kbsymanz1
-- install autossh and configure (make this optional)
 - Harden SSH
    - Consider preventing root access
    - If not, definitely increase root password length
    - But is this security enough?
-- Resolve hard-coded `option domain-name-servers 192.168.20.1;` in /etc/dhcp/dhcpd.conf
-   - This is only when running with wlan0
-- Resolve hard-coded 20 network in wlan0 for the gateway
-   - This is only when running with wlan0
 - Resolve khubd and kworker processes taking 30% of the CPU
    - Could this be due to hot-plug on the USB?
       - NO, doesn't seem to be the case.